 The English Baccalaureate recognises students who have achieved a Grade C / Grade 5 or better in English, Maths, two Sciences, History or Geography and a Modern Foreign Language.
 As with Attainment 8 and Progress 8, this relies on students choosing the correct combination of options to satisfy this requirement.
 We believe that students’ GCSE options should reflect their interests, abilities and aspirations and the EBacc is certainly not appropriate for all.

 In 2017, 41% of Year 11 (significantly above the national average of 35%) were eligible for the EBacc, as they had chosen the correct combination of subjects to qualify for it giving them a broad and balanced range of subjects, with 28% of the students going on to achieve it (above the national average.

 Destinations data measures the destinations of students who finished Year 11 in 2015.
 93% went into education or employment (which is in line with state schools locally and nationally) with a significant proportion (43% against a national average of 34%) of students going into further education.

 Post 16 Performance Data (Retford P16 Centre)

 Achievement at Key Stage 5 (A-Levels)

-The average grade achieved by students at Key Stage 5 in 2016 was a C-, based on 252 entries.
-Progress measures indicate that progress for academic subjects was in line with national averages.
+The average grade achieved by students at Key Stage 5 in 2017 was a C-.
+Progress measures indicate that progress for academic subjects was slightly below with national averages.

 Achievement at Key Stage 5 – Applied General

-There were 24 Applied General exams recorded in 2016.
-The average grade for these was a Distinction-.
-Progress measures indicate weaknesses for these 24, although in three cases the results date back to 2014 for courses which we no longer run.
+There were 18 Applied General exams recorded in 2017.
+The average grade for these was a Distinction+.
+Progress measures indicate that results were in line with national averages.

 Re-sits in English and Maths

-Seventeen students at the Centre who did not have a GCSE Grade C in either English or Maths re-sat their exams in the summer of 2016.
-Students re-sitting Maths did better than the national average with a progress score of 0.0.
-Students re-sitting English did worse than the national average with a progress score of -0.6.
+Thirteen students at the Centre who did not have a GCSE Grade C in either English or Maths re-sat their exams during their time at Retford Post 16.
+Students re-sitting Maths did better than the national average with a progress score of 0.67.
+Students re-sitting English were in line with other local Post 16 providers.